kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 ====================

 This demo illustrates how to use the Celtix management facilities.
-Information in the configuration file is used to change the management facilities operations.
+Information in the configuration file is used to configure the behavior of Celtix management facilities.

-Instrumentation is enabled by setting the bus to handle the celtix basic component created and removed events.
-JMX is enabled to export the basic componnet information through the JMX MBeanServer.
+Celtix instrumentation is done by enabling the bus to handle celtix component lifecycle events, such as component created and removed events, as well as service instrumentation, such as service counter.
+When JMX is enabled, instrumentation info is exported through the JMX MBeanServer.

-When setting up the JMX MBServer, you need to do the following:
+To set up JMX MBServer, you need to do the following:
-1. Set the MBServer to use either the PlatformMBeanServer or your prefered MBeanServer implementation.
-2. Specify the connector URL which the manager console uses to connect to the MBServer.
+1. Specify the connector URL that the manager console uses to connect to the MBServer.
-3. Set the connector to run in a seperated thread or to run in the deamon mode.
+2. Specify whether or not the connector is to be run in a seperated thread and whether or not the connector is to be run in deamon mode.
+Please refer to "Understanding the configuration file" section below for details.

 Please review the README in the samples directory before continuing.